shawnw/icu4tcl/README.md

 of the BMP correctly.
 However, due to that, most of them are also `O(N)` complexity.

+Anything that refers to indexes uses *codepoint* index, not *code unit* index like the core `string` functions.
+These are the same for characters in the BMP, but not for ones outside of it.
+Don't mix and match between the two ensembles.

 #### icu::string length s

 Returns the number of codepoints in the string.